LucasBoTang/Route_Planning/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This repo contains the C++ code for the Route Planning project.

 <img src="map.png" width="600" height="450" />